arnav-54/arnav-54/README.md

 - 🔭 Currently building **full-stack applications** using React and Node.js.
 - 🤖 Exploring **Generative AI**, **LLMs**, and their real-world applications.
 - 👯 Open to collaborating on **open-source projects, startups, and hackathons**.
-- 💬 Ask me about **Java, JavaScript, React, Node.js, and Database Systems**.
+- 💬 Ask me about **JavaScript, React, Node.js, and Database Systems**.
 - ⚡ Fun fact: Playing **cricket** & **kabaddi** keeps my strategy and teamwork sharp!

 ---